scottwater/scottw.com/site/keyboards/dxf-to-fr4.md

 title: How to Create an FR4 Plate
 date: 2021-01-14T16:06:06.572Z
 uuid: 312cf15a-f4a0-48e8-9f17-cbeecfc1b946
-keywords: Mechanical Keyboard,
+keywords: Mechanical Keyboard, FR4 plates
 image: /assets/images/keyboards/dxf-to-fr4/plates.jpeg
 image_alt: Prime Elise FR4 Plates
-draft: true
 ---

 FR4 is one of my favorite plate materials.
 To me, it is the best mix of flex and stiffness.
 Another enduring quality is the price.
 It is usually very cheap[^bulk].